Armstrong-Godoy-Jr/sql-finance-exercises/README.md

 SQL Daily Training — Finance & Fintech

-A collection of daily SQL exercises designed to simulate the day-to-day work of a Data Scientist at a finance or fintech company.
+A collection of daily SQL exercises prepared by Claude AI designed to simulate the day-to-day work of a Data Scientist at a finance or fintech company.

 Each exercise includes: